All Episodes

 And when you think about that alone, it doesn't do anything for the American people or for law enforcement.

-That when when they start collecting information, it becomes a tool of the government and certain people in government.
+When they start collecting information, it becomes a tool of the government and certain people in government.

-So now what you're seeing with the Pfizer court with uh the way that the upper echelons of the FBI have handled the information along with the upper echelons of the DOD, what you're seeing is a culmination, I believe, of something that was had uh was put in place over a period of time during the Obama administration, and we're seeing the culmination of that, and it didn't work for them.
+So now what you're seeing with the FISA court, with the way that the upper echelons of the FBI have handled the information along with the upper echelons of the DOD, what you're seeing is a culmination, I believe, of something that was put in place over a period of time during the Obama administration.

 It didn't work.

-In other words it just went straight to the top and was passed along certain groups of people at the top and then went to FISA.
+In other words, it just went straight to the top and was passed along certain groups of people at the top and then went to FISA.

-So is the FISA court judge is he uh also a part of this or did the people at the top doctor it so that they could give it to a honest Pfizer court judge who would look at it and say, oh there's definitely something there.
+Or did the people at the top doctor it so that they could give it to an honest FISA court judge who would look at it and say, oh, there's definitely something there.

 That's what I believe.

-I think there's plenty of evidence stay right there.
+I think there's plenty of evidence.

 We'll get back to Dan Bongino.